GlyNAC (Glycine + N-Acetylcysteine)

 Frequently asked questions about GlyNAC (Glycine + N-Acetylcysteine)

-Reported potential side effects may include: Generally well-tolerated; no significant adverse effects in 16-week Sekhar RCT.
+For most healthy adults, GlyNAC is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated; no significant adverse effects in 16-week Sekhar RCT.
 Mild GI upset (nausea, sulfur smell from NAC) — most common; reduced by capsule formulations.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+GlyNAC is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Nitroglycerin: NAC may potentiate nitrate-induced vasodilation/headache.
+Possible interactions include: Nitroglycerin: NAC may potentiate nitrate-induced vasodilation/headache.
 Anticoagulants/antiplatelets: NAC has mild antiplatelet activity at high doses.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.